-...sessions based on individual student needs to help the students have the "tools" to become successful learners in the classroom.
+...knowledge of several research-based interventions to help students achieve academic success.
+I understand the importance of tailoring tutoring sessions based on individual student needs to help the students have the "tools" to become successful learners in the classroom.
 I take notes during my sessions to identify strengths and weaknesses that I am observing to help drive future instruction.
-I work hard to build a rapport with students which helps them feel at ease through motivation and encouragement.
-One of my goals when working with students is to help them gain a lifelong love...
+I work hard to build a rapport with students which helps them feel at ease through motivation...

 Read more